Elisabethein/Pet_Management/README.md

 Link: https://github.com/Elisabethein/Pet_Management_App

-The back-end took approximately 10 hours to develop, as the developer was new to Spring Boot and wanted to learn as much as possible during the project.
+The back-end took approximately 10 hours to develop, as I was new to Spring Boot and wanted to learn as much as possible during the project.
-I would refer to these followeing materials:
+I would refer to these following learning materials:

 https://github.com/getarrays/employeemanagerapp.git